 You can create both normal and guaranteed restore points in a multitenant environment.

-The basic concepts of restore points, described in Overview of Flashback Database, Restore Points and Guaranteed Restore Points, are also applicable to restore points in a multitenant environment.
+The basic concepts of restore points for databases are also applicable to restore points in a multitenant environment.
 You can create the following types of restore points in a multitenant environment:

 CDB restore point

 PDB restore point

 A CDB restore point serves as an alias for an SCN or a point in time in a multitenant container database (CDB).
 It can be a normal restore point or a guaranteed restore point.

 CDB restore points are similar to restore points in a non-CDB, except that you need to connect to the root as a common user with the